appfoundry/Reliant/README.md

 ```

 Don't worry about calling the same *createSingleton* method more then once, the framework
-will only realy call each method once and reuse the same result on the succeeding calls,
+will only really call each method once and reuse the same result on the succeeding calls,
 making the results true singletons.

 You don't necessarily need to inject your objects through constructor injection.
 Later on